ghdl/ghdl/doc/using/InvokingGHDL.rst

 IEEE library pitfalls
 =====================

-When you use options :option:`--ieee=synopsys` or :option:`--ieee=mentor`, the :samp:`ieee` library contains non standard packages such as :samp:`std_logic_arith`.
+When you use options :option:`--ieee=synopsys` or :option:`--ieee=mentor`, the ``ieee`` library contains non standard packages such as ``std_logic_arith``.
 These packages are not standard because there are not described by an IEEE standard, even if they have been put in the `IEEE` library.
 Furthermore, they are not really de-facto standard, because there are slight differences between the packages of Mentor and those of Synopsys.
 Furthermore, since they are not well-thought, their use has pitfalls.
 For example, this description has error during compilation:

 .. code-block:: VHDL